 Natural Language Processing is an interdisciplinary area among Mathematics, Information Theory, Linguistics, and Computer Science.
-It has been successfully applied to a wide range of problems such as Speech Recognition, Information Retrieval and Extraction, Text Classification, Sentiment Analysis, Automatic Summarization, and Machine Translation.
-Due to the sequence nature of language data, similar techniques have also been applied to other domains such as Biological and Time Series data analysis.
+It has been applied successfully to a wide range of problems such as Speech Recognition, Information Retrieval and Extraction, Text Classification, Sentiment Analysis, Automatic Summarization, and Machine Translation.
+Due to the sequential nature of language data, similar techniques have also been applied to other domains such as Biological and Time Series data analysis.
 This course provides an introduction to this emerging field, with emphasis on the applications of machine learning techniques.
-The students should have proficiency in Java and working experience in Python, as well as good understanding of the related mathematics such as Probability and Statistics.
-Through warmup assignments and a term project, the students will build good development skills in applying machine learning techniques to real world problems.
-The understanding of key concepts and techniques will be tested through exams.
-Listed in the following is a set of topics that we intend to cover in the course, subject to changes based on the availability of time:
+The students should have proficiency in Java and working experience in Python, as well as good understanding of the related mathematics, including Linear Algebra, Probability, and Statistics.
+In addition to attending lectures, the students are required to review the current literature and present two papers in the class.
+They are also required to complete two warm-up assignments and an implementation project that applies the related technique(s) they learned to a real world problem.
+Listed in the following is a set of topics that we intend to cover in the course:

-- Introduction to Natural Language Processing - Language Modeling and N-gram Models - Information Retrieval Models and Implementations - Machine Learning for Text Classification and Sentiment Analysis - Introduction to Deep Learning Models - Unsupervised Machine Learning Methods
+- Introduction to Natural Language Processing

+- Language Modeling and N-gram Models

+- Information Retrieval Models and Implementations

+- Machine Learning for Text Classification and Sentiment Analysis

+- Introduction to Deep Learning Models

+- Static and contextualized word embeddings

+- Unsupervised Machine Learning Methods